giordano/Cuba.jl/docs/src/index.md

 !!! note "Compatibility"

-	The keyword `userdata` is only supported in `Cuba.jl` after the version X.X.X.
+	The keyword `userdata` is only supported in `Cuba.jl` after the version 2.3.0.

 #### Vegas-Specific Keywords